AGILab future work

 Current candidate priorities

-• Connector framework hardening and external integrations
+• Connector registry hardening

 If the roadmap label is not visible yet in GitHub, the issue form still works.
 The repository workflow will create or update that label on the next successful run.